spiceai/cookbook/docker/README.md

 ## Prerequisites

 - Update the `.env` file with your OpenAI API key.
-If the API key is not available, you can proceed and ignore the `Unable to load LLM` warning.
+If the API key is not available, proceed w/o setting the key and ignore the `Unable to load LLM` warning.
 Note that the Using Language Model section cannot be tested in this case.
 - Docker is installed: [Install Docker Image](https://docs.docker.com/engine/install/)
 - Spice CLI is installed: [Getting Started](https://docs.spiceai.org/getting-started)